eliyap/eliyap/README.md

 A bit about me:

 -   I'm am American 🇺🇸 who grew up in Singapore 🇸🇬
--   Computer Science Sophomore at the University of Southern California in Los Angeles
+-   Computer Science Junior at the University of Southern California in Los Angeles
--   avid SwiftUI learner
+-   avid SwiftUI / UIKit learner